oggewallgren/MATMOD-Modules/Problem Modules/module7/module7.md

     A_C & B_C
 \end{bmatrix}
 $$
-Both these models does not consider the variation over time in rentals.
+Both these models do not consider the variation over time in rentals.
 Reasonably, number of rentals changes for day to day correlated to e.g. vacations etc. This could be described rentals as a function of time, which takes this into consideration $n(t)$.
 $$
 \begin{bmatrix}
     I_A & I_B